montoyamoraga/tiny-trainable-instruments/docs/1-installation.md

 ## Test Arduino installation

+To test if all dependencies were installed successfully, we will run our first code example.
+Please note that we will follow the same steps for all the other examples :)

-To test if all dependencies were installed successfully, connect your Arduino to your computer with a USB cable, and navigate to `File > Examples > TinyTrainable > hello_none`, then press the upload button to send the code to the Arduino (Note that this is the procedure for running all examples).
-After it's done compiling, you should see it light up and cycle between its LEDs.
+First connect your Arduino Nano 33 BLE Sense to your computer with a USB micro cable, and navigate to  `File > Examples > TinyTrainable > check_serial`.

+We will use two buttons on the Arduino IDE with our code: Compile and Upload.

+We recommend first clicking on Compile, which will translate our source code to machine code that the Arduino microcontroller understands, and save that result in our computer.

+Then, we can click the button Upload, which will send this machine code to the Arduino microcontroller.

+Now we will open our Serial Monitor, to read the messages that the Arduino will send us, and also see its LEDs which will cyle through different colors.

 If you still have questions about setting up the microcontroller, the full startup guide is available [here](https://www.arduino.cc/en/Guide/NANO33BLESense).

+## input-color installation

-## Python for training models
+## Python for machine learning

 For input-color, you only need Arduino libraries.
 For input-gesture and input-speech, we need to create databases and train algothitms on a computer.
 For that, you can choose between using the cloud service Google Colab, or you can also use your own machine.